Wedding Day Jewellery: What Should You Wear?

 But “What jewellery should I wear on my wedding day?” is a question we get asked a lot by couples who come to us for their bespoke engagement rings, so let’s see if we can narrow that, admittedly rather vague, advice down a little.

-By this we mean you know what you like so don’t be tempted to think that just because it’s a special occasion you need to choose wedding day jewellery that is so far removed from what you’d normally wear that you feel uncomfortable in it.
+By this, we mean you know what you like, so don’t be tempted to think that just because it’s a special occasion, you need to choose wedding day jewellery that is so far removed from what you’d normally wear that you feel uncomfortable in it.

 If your usual go-to earrings are a pair of simple silver studs, you could switch it up and opt for elegant pearls or diamonds instead.

-Trust us, it might be tempting to go all out because it’s your wedding day jewellery, but a huge pair of emerald chandeliers is probably just going to make you feel self-conscious - and you’ll end up fiddling with them all day.
+Trust us, it might be tempting to go all out because it’s your wedding day jewellery, but a huge pair of emerald chandeliers is probably just going to make you feel self-conscious, and you’ll end up fiddling with them all day.

 Likewise, if you’re a bona fide maximalista, don’t feel like you have to ‘tone it down’ just because it’s your wedding day.
 Your bridal jewellery should be exactly that - yours.

 Trust your instincts and choose what you love, whether it’s a piece you own already or something new.
+Bridal jewellery wedding choices should never feel forced.
+Your jewellery for your wedding day should celebrate who you are, not mask it.

 This brings us to…